tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

       <td>Immunisation given in NZ</td>
       <td>completed</td>
       <td><em>null</em> or GIVEN</td>
-      <td>Body Site, Route, Vaccine lot number and Vaccine Expiration Date SHOULD have a value when status='completed'</td>
+      <td>Body Site, Route, Vaccine lot number and Vaccine Expiration Date SHOULD have a value when statusReason = "GIVEN" or is null</td>
     </tr>
     <tr>
       <td>Declined (permanent contraindication)</td>